-Agriculture is the backbone of the Kenyan economy, and improving private, small-scale farms is essential to a broad-based, poverty reduction strategy.
-USAID is a leader in farming and pastoral programs that focus on the entire value-chain: from seeds and soil, to farming methods, to linking farmers to markets.
+Agriculture is the backbone of the economy, and improving private, small-scale farms is essential to a broad-based, poverty reduction strategy.
+Through the Feed the Future initiative, we increase agricultural productivity and incomes for smallholder farmers.
+USAID’s farming and pastoral programs focus on the entire value-chain: from seeds and soil to farming methods to linking farmers to markets.

 Economic Growth and Trade

 Through the support of the U.S. Government Feed the Future initiative, USAID builds more communities and improves access to clean water and adequate sanitation.
 We increase access to affordable financing for farmers, entrepreneurs, and businesses, and improve the overall business environment to attract private investment.
 Power Africa is supporting the development of the energy sector and helps Kenya reduce reliance on expensive diesel and other high-cost fossil resources.
 Prosper Africa seeks business connections between Kenya and the United States.